Houman7601/PersianTimeAgo/README.md

 # PersianTimeAgo

-* This library will help you display how much time passed.
+* This library will help you display how much time have passed.

 ## Demo